SeiyaO/JijBench/docs/tutorial_parameter-search_TSP.md

 A few more explanation about the arguments of `tsp_solver`.

-- `problem`: we pass the mathematical model of TSP constructed by JijModeling to this.
+- `problem`: a mathematical model of TSP constructed by JijModeling.
-- `instance_data`: we pass a dictionary to this.
-The dictionary contains two key-value pairs; one is about the number of cities, and the other is about the distances between each city.
+- `instance_data`: a dictionary that contains two key-value pairs; one is about the number of cities, and the other is about the distances between each city.
-- `multiplier`: we pass a dictionary to this.
-The dictionary contains key-value pairs whose keys are the name of the constraints and correspond values are the numerical values of multiplier.
+- `multiplier`: a dictionary that contains key-value pairs whose keys are the name of the constraints and corresponding values are the numerical values of multiplier.
-- `num_read`: we pass a numerical value to this.
-This value represents the number of samples (calculation results) we get.
+- `num_read`:  a numerical value that represents the number of samples (calculation results) we get.
 Ising optimization is heuristic stochastic algorithms, for this reason, we get several samples.

 Show an example of `tsp_solver` usage.